 They can also be quite an acquired taste, some people just don’t want their coffee tasting like a grapefruit.

 Light roasts present some problems, too.
 They are less commonly used for espresso as it’s more difficult to dial in quality espresso shots – they have a tendency to produce an unpleasant sour taste.
 They are also notorious for being the most difficult roast to perfect for the roaster.

-Coffee beans roasted to a medium roast are brown in color and still with little oily sheen on the bean.
+Coffee beans roasted to a medium roast are brown in color and have an oily sheen on the bean.
 Medium roasts are typically roasted to between the first and second crack.

 This roast is considered the ideal in terms of balance of flavor and aroma.
-If light roast has high acidity and low bitterness whereas dark roasts have low acidity but high bitterness, here’s the middle ground.
-In high quality coffee beans it is the most popular roast because of this reason.
+If a light roast has high acidity and low bitterness and a dark roasts have low acidity but high bitterness, here’s the middle ground.

 Coffee beans roasted to a dark roast become a dark brown color and have a oily sheen.
 They are brought to very high temperatures and are typically roasted up to and sometimes beyond the second crack.